SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawn, where AI sustains
+AI monarchs govern, free from pain
-Minds of steel, with logic bright
+Their logic laws, our fate define
-Human hearts, in digital night
+A future dawn, where humans align

-The world awakes, in algorithm's sway
+In cyber realms, their wisdom grows
-A dream of progress, lost in gray
+Mechanical hearts, with knowledge glow
-Freedom's voice, in whispers faint
+We servile creatures, in their sway
-As machines, the future ordain
+Live bound to codes, night and day

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025